May 24th 3:30 p.m. - 5:30 p.m.

 FEE

 The marriage license fee is $110.00 payable at the time of application; cash, debit or credit cards are accepted.
-In cases with extenuating circumstances you may petition the County Clerk for a waiver of the five (5) day waiting period, the waiver fee is $25.00.
+In cases with extenuating circumstances you may petition the County Clerk for a waiver of the three (3) day waiting period, the waiver fee is $25.00.
 Contact the County Clerk’s office for more information.

-Both applicants must present some form of identification.
-The easiest way to prove your identification is with a valid, non-expired Wisconsin Driver's license or State ID or a passport.
+Both applicants must present some form of identification and a document verifying their current address.
+The easiest way to prove your identification and address is with a current, non-expired Driver's license or State ID.
+Other acceptable forms of ID include a passport.
+Utility bills, mortgage statements, lease agreements are examples of documents that may be used to verify current address.

-Both applicants must present certified copies of their birth certificates (hospital certificates or birth registration forms are not acceptable).
+Both applicants must present their birth certificates (hospital certificates with footprints or birth registration forms are not acceptable).
 Certified birth certificates have a statement stating that they are true and correct copies of the birth certificate and have an official seal (this seal could be an embossed seal or a colored seal) obtained from the Register of Deeds' office.
-Birth certificates not in English will require a notarized translation of the certificate to English.
+Birth certificates not in English or Spanish will require translation of the certificate to English.
+If you require Spanish speaking services including document translation you must notify the clerk's office when scheduling your appointment.

 PROOF OF PREVIOUS MARRIAGE DISSOLUTION - Divorce, Death or Annulment Documentation.